engineblock/engineblock/docs/dev_activity_internals.md

 ### ActivityType Packaging & Discovery

-_ActivityType_ implementations are discovered by the runtime using the [ServiceLoader API](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) , with the service name _com.metawiring.load.activities.ActivityType_.
-That means simply that you must add the fully-qualified class name of your ActivitType implementations to the META-INF/services/com.metawiring.load.activities.ActivityType file of your built jar.
+_ActivityType_ implementations are discovered by the runtime using the [ServiceLoader API](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) , with the service name __io.engineblock.activityapi.ActivityType.__ That means simply that you must add the fully-qualified class name of your ActivityType implementations to the META-INF/services/io.engineblock.activityapi.ActivityType file of your built jar.
+A maven plugin automates this during build, and is explained in further detail in the dev guides.